Saudis may come clean over Jamal Khashoggi mystery as Pompeo arrives for talks

 It's not clear if the report, which the Saudis have not confirmed, will claim that the operation was conducted without clearance at the highest levels from King Salman and Saudi Crown Prince Mohammed bin Salman, the oil-rich kingdom's de facto ruler, or whether it will admit that the killing took place, that the king or crown prince ordered the abduction but that Khashoggi's death was caused by a bungled interrogation.

+It's also not clear how well any attempt by the Saudi leadership to absolve themselves of any alleged responsibility for Khashoggi's killing will be accepted internationally.
+Khashoggi wrote critically of the Saudi monarchy.

 Pompeo was dispatched to Saudi Arabia by President Donald Trump, who previously warned of "severe punishment" for the kingdom if it was found to be involved in Khashoggi’s disappearance.
-Trump has also said, without providing any evidence, that the alleged slaying could have been carried out by "rogue killers."
+Yet Trump has also said, without providing any evidence, that the alleged slaying could have been carried out by "rogue killers" and there is a lot potentially at stake for longstanding close ties between the U.S. and Saudi Arabia.

-Saudi Arabia is a dominant player in global oil markets.
-It is also a major buyer of U.S. arms and has played a leading role in Washington's foreign policy for the Middle East region, including anti-terrorism efforts and acting as a bulwark against Iran.
+Not only is Saudi Arabia a dominant player in global oil markets.
+It is also a major buyer of U.S. arms and has played a key role in Washington's Middle East foreign policy, including anti-terrorism efforts and acting as a reliable bulwark against Iran.

-As pressure grows on the Saudis to explain Khashoggi’s disappearance, Turkish police searched the Saudi consulate in Istanbul overnight Monday.
-Pompeo is expected to travel to Turkey after his meetings with the king and crown prince.
+As pressure grows on the Saudis to explain Khashoggi’s disappearance, Turkish police searched the Saudi consulate in Istanbul overnight Monday and announced Tuesday that the Saudi consul’s home in Istanbul would also be searched.
+Pompeo, meanwhile, is expected to travel to Turkey after his meetings with the king and crown prince.

-More: Saudis to admit journalist was killed, assert death a result of botched interrogation, according to media reports